1 May to 24 May 2026

 Leave a comment

-Judging exhibitions in Queanbeyan
+Judging exhibitions at Queanbeyan Art Society

 This month I had the honour of judging the monthly art competitions at the Queanbeyan Art Society.
 Their gallery is located in a picturesque park setting on the riverbank near the bridge.
 You can visit their society website at Queanbeyan … Continue reading